 There’s really nothing better than quick, healthy meals that you can toss together in a single pan.
 Amirite?
 Well… I can think of a feeeew things, but seriously one-pan meals are such a lifesaver when you need to get dinner on the table quickly.

-It’s loaded with fresh veggies — garlic, onions, mushrooms and peppers, protein-packed shrimp and a pile of low-carb zucchini noodles.
-The sauce is super simple with just soy sauce (or tamari if you’re gf), honey, sriracha, sesame oil and fresh ginger.
+This flavorful and easy zucchini noodle shrimp lo mein. loaded with fresh veggies — garlic, onions, mushrooms and peppers, protein-packed shrimp and a pile of low-carb zucchini noodles.
+The sauce is super simple with just soy sauce (tamari or coconut aminos work if you’re gf), honey, sriracha, sesame oil and fresh ginger.
 The fresh ginger gives this dish a light spice with a hint of sweetness that ground ginger can’t provide.
 Don’t skip the fresh stuff!

 Of course this zucchini noodle shrimp lo mein probably won’t taste exactly like lo mein from your favorite Chinese restaurant, but it’s absolutely delicious and healthy!
 Plus, you can make it faster than the time it would take to find the takeout menu from your kitchen junk drawer. <– After writing that I just realized I probably sound really old.
 No one keeps Chinese takeout menus in their kitchen anymore, do they?
 Nope, because there’s this thing called the internet and it has every food menu you could ever need.